 Mark Zuckerberg banned Donald Trump after January 6th, calling the risks of keeping him on Facebook too great.
-Four years later, on the anniversary of that ban, Zuckerberg killed Meta's entire U.S. fact-checking program.
-Between those two moments: a Mar-a-Lago dinner, a million-dollar inauguration donation, and the elevation of a Bush-era Republican to Meta's top policy job.
+Four years later, on the ban's anniversary, Zuckerberg killed Meta's entire U.S. fact-checking program, amid a Mar-a-Lago visit, a million-dollar inauguration donation, and elevation of a Bush-era Republican to Meta's top policy role.

-The changes go beyond fact-checking.
 Meta loosened hate speech rules around immigration and gender identity, allowing users to call LGBTQ people 'mentally ill' and immigrants 'filth' as political commentary.
 Zuckerberg called it a return to free expression after years of 'politically biased' moderation.
-Critics call it a calculated surrender to Trump's second termβand a template for how tech giants will behave under the incoming administration.

 One day after insurrection, Zuckerberg bans Trump, saying risks of allowing him to continue are 'too great.'